GokhanTurgut/google-homepage/README.md

 # google-homepage
-Clone Project for Learning/Practising HTML and CSS with cloning Google homepage.
+Clone Project for Learning/Practising HTML and CSS with cloning a Google homepage.